tempacc-melk/Discord-Bot/README.md

 	  - [x] botstatus: Changes the bot status to Online, Idle, Busy & Invisible<br />
 	  - [x] botactivity: Gives the bot a custom activity - options are: Playing, Streaming, Listening, Watching, Custom and Competing<br />
 	  - [x] reloadsettings: Get all the parameters from the settings.json and loads them into the bot and then reloads all variables depending those parameters.
 Reloads all commands<br />
+	  - [x] reactions: Allows to block or unblock reactions for a message.
+Also remove either one[wip] or all reactions<br />

   - Button Interaction<br />
-	- [x] rulesbutton: Assigns the user the role 'rules-accepted-role' on pressing "Accept" or 'rules-denied-role' on "Deny" button
-			Upon using the button a message is generated privately and shows the current status to the person who pressed it<br />
+	- [x] rulesbutton: Assigns the user the role 'rules-accepted-role' on pressing "Accept" or 'rules-denied-role' on "Deny" button, upon using the button a message is generated privately and shows the current status to the person who pressed it<br />
-	- [x] rulesbutton2: Assigns the user the role 'en-role' on pressing "English" or 'de-role' on "German" button Upon using the button a message is generated privately and shows the current status to the person who pressed it<br />
+	- [x] rulesbutton2: Assigns the user the role 'en-role' on pressing "English" or 'de-role' on "German" button, upon using the button a message is generated privately and shows the current status to the person who pressed it<br />
 	- [ ] requestplayerbutton: [wip] The idea behind this button is to request a "player" role that indicates that the person is owning or playing a certain game<br />

 7. MessageReactionAdd<br />
-[wip]<br />
+Checks if a reaction has been added to the message.
+It also checks if the message allows reaction, if not they will be removed.<br />

 <h3>Commands.js content</h3>